Adding a ventilation system to your home can keep indoor air from being stagnant and balance humidity levels.

 Mold, pollen and pet dander are typical pollution sources in your residence.
 Other sources include household cleaners and volatile organic compounds (VOCs).

-VOCs can be released by things in your home, such as building materials, flooring or furniture.
-They can also be located in various air fresheners and scented candles.
-Increased VOCs can lead to respiratory irritation, headaches and dizziness, among other issues.
+VOCs can be expelled by items in your home, such as building materials, flooring or furniture.
+They can also be located in some air fresheners and scented candles.
+Heightened VOCs can cause respiratory irritation, headaches and dizziness, among other problems.

-Many scientific studies have learned respiratory diseases, asthma and other health conditions are due to bad indoor air quality.
+Multiple scientific studies have learned respiratory diseases, asthma and other health problems are due to bad indoor air quality.
 Allergies can also be worsened by indoor air quality problems.

 10 Signs Your Home has Poor Indoor Air Quality